 By the Neurosalience production team: Rachael Stickland, Kevin Sitek, Katie Moran and Anastasia Brovkin

 OHBM has a new podcast: Neurosalience!
 You can listen to it in your car, while out walking, or just in the ever-present home office.
-Through Neurosalience, you’ll discover state-of-the-art topics and current controversies in brain mapping.
+Through Neurosalience, you’ll learn about recent advances and current controversies in brain mapping.
 The host for the podcast, Peter Bandettini, has lined up a stellar cast of interviewees ranging from brain scientists to hardware vendors and health professionals.
 This includes finding out about publication biases affecting gender and racial minority groups with Dani Bassett, network neuroimaging in neurological populations from Michael Fox, circuit based neuromodulation from Catie Chang and much more.
 Get all of this insight through your favourite podcast apps, including Spotify, apple podcasts, anchor and Google Podcasts.

 We launch with a brief introduction to the podcast, a fireside chat between Peter and Rachael Stickland (one of the OHBM Communication Committee producers for the show).
 Then the first full episode explores Aperture, the new open-access publishing platform powered by the OHBM.
 Through discussions with founding members and the Editor in Chief, you’ll learn how Aperture came about and what it hopes to achieve.

 OHBM Neurosalience episode 00: An introduction to the podcast